 - name and address of the member of the society responsible for the promotion of the lottery

 Sale of tickets

-As lotteries are a form of gambling, societies are required to ensure that children and other vulnerable people are not exploited by their lotteries.
+As lotteries are a form of gambling, societies must ensure that children and other vulnerable people are not exploited by their lotteries.
 The minimum age for participation in a lottery is 16 years.
-A person commits an offence if they invite or someone younger than this to enter a lottery.
+You'll be committing an offence if you invite or someone younger than this enters a lottery.

 Tickets should not be sold in the street.